-What do you get when local school staff join together with 20+ health, human services, neighborhood, and community organizations and businesses to create a fun end-of-summer event for 300+ families?
-You get a lot of smiles, a little bit of chaos, and an outpouring of positive vibes to start off the new school year.
+When local school staff join together with 20+ health, human services, neighborhood, and community organizations and businesses to create a fun end-of-summer event for 300+ families, what does it look like?
+A lot of smiles, a little bit of chaos, and an outpouring of positive vibes to start off the new school year.

 Sponsored by Comcast Internet Essentials and cohosted by Solid Ground, Mercy Housing, and Seattle Parks and Recreation/Magnuson Community Center, the August 26 back-to-school event on the Sand Point Family Lawn gave families at Sand Point Housing and the newly opened Mercy Magnuson Place a chance to meet each other and school staff, gather resources to help with school success, enjoy a barbeque and live music, and just have fun.